Jendrula95/ZadanieStaz/README.md

 This README provides instructions for setting up and running the application, as well as conducting tests for JavaScript.

+The task has been solved in two variants. exampleFromConst reads data from a constant, while exampleFromFile reads from the JsonFile.json file.

 Before getting started, ensure you have the following installed on your machine:

 Node.js: Download and install Node.js